NMagpie/PTR3/README.md

 Instead of `"en", "es"` put your own list of topics.

 ### 4. Profit!
 Your consumer now receives messages.

-> Note: Don't forget for every message to resend to `MessageBroker` a Acknowledgement message.
-Just create Akka Message like mentioned below (id - is the id of the message that was acknowledged).

 ```scala
 object MessagesHandler {